RoMalms10/AirBnB_clone_v3/api/README.md

 The project was tested and compiled on Ubuntu 14.04 (trusty64) via Vagrant run through VirtualBox.

 ## API Endpoint path
 The URL prefix for each endpoint is `/api/v1/`.
-All routes used are appended to this prefix.
+All endpoints used are appended to this prefix.

 ## How To Start The App
 From the root of the repository, use these commands to start the app: